This is the salmon starter you’ve been looking for: Easy, quick and chic.

 - 5 frozen dill cubes

-- Prepare the salmon
+- Prepare the fish

 - Preheat oven to 400ºF.

-- Pour marinade over salmon, brushing salmon on all sides.
+- Pour marinade over salmon, brushing on all sides.
 Sprinkle with sesame seeds and bake uncovered for 17-20 minutes (depending on how big your slices are).

 - Prepare the dressing: Mix all the dressing ingredients in a jar.
 Dressing lasts for about 10 days, refrigerated.